 By Michael Seid, Managing Director, MSA Worldwide

-Franchisors need to examine the cost benefit relationship of requiring frequent franchisee remittances vs. working capital benefits.
+Franchisors need to examine the cost benefit relationship of requiring frequent franchisee remittances versus working capital benefits.
 While it is certainly feasible with electronic transfer to collect fees, even on a daily basis, the transaction costs can be prohibitive.

-1. Introduction
+1. Introduction to Franchise Fees

-searching for moneyIn a franchise system, establishing the fees represents an inherent weakness to the franchising strategy, since the business of the Franchisor is inelastic.
+In a franchise system, establishing the fees represents an inherent weakness to the franchising strategy, since the business of the franchisor is inelastic.

 All businesses continually make permanent or temporary adjustments to the selling price they charge to their customers.
 They alter their products, merchandising, or service mix in an effort to improve their financial performance.
 They work with suppliers to reduce their raw material costs and manage internal expenditures for the same reason.
 These are standard and routine business strategies.